DonnieRich/laravel-like-validation/README.md

 ### withValidationSet

-The `withValidationSet` method accept an `IValidationSet` instance for a custom validation set.
-The `ValidationSet` is the default and already implements all the basic validation rules and an `add()` method for adding new custom rules extending the `BaseRule` class.
+The `withValidationSet` method accept an `IValidationSet` instance for a custom validation set. `ValidationSet` is the default class and already implements all the basic validation rules and an `add()` method for adding new custom rules extending the `BaseRule` class.
 If you want to create your custom rules and make them available for every validation, you can extend the `ValidationSet` and register the new rules using the `add()` method.